 A. Purpose

-To provide for the completion, updating, maintenance, and distribution of the list of NRC staff contractors who require unescorted access to commercial nuclear power plants, selected fuel cycle facilities, or independent spent fuel storage installations.
+To provide for the completion, updating, maintenance, and distribution of the list of NRC staff, NRC contractors, and other NRC support personnel such as representatives from other Federal agencies, who require unescorted access to commercial nuclear power plants, selected fuel cycle facilities, or independent spent fuel storage installations.

 This process is consistent with the inspection and badging requirements outlined in 10 CFR and in accordance with Management Directive 12.3 addressing unescorted site access at nuclear facilities.